Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/README.md

 - [**Feature Selection**](https://www.kaggle.com/code/prashant111/comprehensive-guide-on-feature-selection): Used two methods to pick out the most important features for our model: RFE (which removes less useful features one by one) and PCA (which combines features to find the most important patterns in the data).
 - [**Hyperparameter Tuning**](https://www.kaggle.com/code/shreayan98c/hyperparameter-tuning-tutorial): Is the process of finding the best settings for a machine learning model, similar to adjusting the knobs on a radio to get the clearest signal.
 - [**Decision Trees**](https://www.kaggle.com/code/satishgunjal/tutorial-decision-tree): A decision tree is like a flowchart that makes predictions by following a series of yes/no questions about your data, similar to how you might make decisions in a game of "20 Questions".
+- [**Feature Importance**](https://www.kaggle.com/code/raskoshik/feature-importance-how-not-fool-yourself): Helps us understand which characteristics of our data have the strongest influence on predictions, like identifying which parts of a recipe contribute most to its taste.

 ## File Types